 The basics: buttercream frosting

-Buttercream is the most popular frosting largely because of its few ingredients and easy application.
+Buttercream is the most popular type of frosting largely because of its few ingredients and easy application.
 Classic buttercream requires beating butter into icing sugar until you reach a frosting consistency.
 It’s not possible to over beat this type of frosting, so the longer you beat fluffier it gets.

 Buttercream is not as flexible as fondant, though it can be used for the same applications.
 Buttercream frosting is the most popular frosting for cupcakes, though it’s important to note that not all buttercream is made the same.

 If you want to decorate a cake with buttercream flowers, for example, it’s best to cut your butter quantity in half and replace it with solid vegetable shortening, so the frosting is firm enough to hold the shape of the flower.

 Meanwhile, if you ever see very white colored buttercream cake icing, that usually means that butter wasn’t used at all.
 To make the white buttercream frosting, you will need to use a mix of powdered sugar and vanilla blended with straight shortening to hold it together.

 Butter gives the frosting a yellow hue, while straight shortening may leave a greasy film in your mouth.
 Depending on how you want to use your buttercream, what you want it to taste like, and what you want it to look like the different variations of making buttercream are endless.

 Intermediate: cream cheese frosting

 Cream cheese frosting comes in a range of consistencies – from thick to thin – and is often used as both a filling and an icing.
 This frosting is made from whisking butter, cream cheese, sugar, and flavoring, and should be refrigerated as soon as you’re done the cake icing.

 An American-style buttercream, cream cheese frosting is most commonly found on desserts like our 6″ layered carrot cake or red velvet cakes.
 At We Take The cake, we like to use vanilla and chocolate cream cheese frosting.